mbeddr/mbeddr.core/README.md

     - Add it to the default layout
     - Add it to the test modules configuration
 - Run the build locally with `./gradlew publishMbeddrPlatformPublicationToMavenLocal` and check if your project works with it

+## Automatic Updating Of Dependencies

+The [Renovate](https://docs.renovatebot.com/) bot updates the dependencies automatically for the master branch or optionally other branches and creates PRs for those changes.
+The configuration can be found at [renovate.json5](https://github.com/mbeddr/mbeddr.core/blob/master/.github/renovate.json5).
+The documentation for the configuration can be found at https://docs.renovatebot.com/configuration-options/.